-Calculation based on ASHRAE standard 62.2-2013.
+Calculation based on ASHRAE standard 62.2-2013, Ventilation and Acceptable Indoor Air Quality.
 Please refer to your local codes for more accurate information.

 A constituent of exhaled breath, CARBON DIOXIDE can cause headaches, fatigue and cognitive impairment at levels commonly found indoors.

 Ultra-fine PARTICULATE MATTER (PM2.5) consists of tiny, airborne, inhalable particles that can harm the heart and lungs, especially among children.

 Furniture, carpets and paints off-gas VOCs, FORMALDEHYDE and TOXIC GASES into the air.
 These contaminants can irritate the eyes, nose, throat and skin.

 Carpets, fabrics and cushions collect DUST mites that can aggravate allergies and asthma.

 Showers, faucets and other water sources generate HUMIDITY and MOLD, which aggravate asthma and allergies.

 Gas stoves, gas heating systems and garages can emit CARBON MONOXIDE, which can cause headaches, fatigue and dizziness.

 Kitchens and laundry rooms emit ODORS through activities like cooking and cleaning, which can bring about nausea, dizziness and headaches.

 To improve IAQ in your home, install a RenewAire ERV.